hangryfix/hangryfix.github.io/index.md

 <h4>User Page</h4>
 <p>Users have a personalized page that contains user specific data.
 They can view their recent searches, foods that they have added to the database, as well as edit & delete previous reviews.
 Students can select their favorite types of foods and can see suggestions for new reviews or foods that are connected to a category that they have favorited.
 </p>
+<h4>Search Page</h4>
+<p>The search page is one of the most important pages in the application.
+From here, users can find foods that they like, or search for what restaurants are currently open.
+They are able to sort their results in useful ways, such as by rating, by food type, or by restaurant.
 <h4>Add Food Page</h4>
 <img style="width: 60%" src="doc/Add Food Mockup.jpg">
 <p>All users with an account can add a new food item to the database.
 The food is linked to a restaurant, so that when it is searched for, the open hours and address are easily accessable.</p>